uschallengecoin/challengecoin.us/docs/index.md

 :::::: top-video {video="/video/video-bg.mp4"}
 ::::: slider

-:::: hero-item {image="/images/home/coin1.webp"}
+:::: hero-item {image="/images/home/coin1.webp" imageMobile="/images/home/coin7.webp"}
-# US Challenge Coin
+# U.S. Challenge Coin
 Commemorating the 250th anniversary of the founding of the United States for everyone that Loves, Protects, Supports and Honors America.

-::: dialog-top {image="/images/home/coin7.webp"}
+::: dialog-top {image="/images/home/coin1.webp"}
 ### Once-in-a-Generation
 In just over one year from now, on July 4th, 2026, America will celebrate its founding.
 Beginning on Independence Day 2025, the entire country will witness and participate in year-long patriotic celebrations like none the world has ever seen, culminating in this momentous and historic occasion.
 ### Pride, History, Art & Technology in the Palm of Your Hand